In the end of the day, the Python interpreter is C++ software

 └── test_python_api.py

-s in JPype projects (pt.
-2)Snippet from the build.gradle.kts
+.jars in JPype projects (pt.
+2)Snippet from the build.gradle.kts:

 tasks.create<Copy>("createCoreJar") {